-The Authority has Responsible Investment Policies, which can be viewed on its website www.gsfa.govt.nz.
-In addition, it has developed programmes to monitor the risk of investments to New Zealand's reputation, exclude prejudicial investments (where practicable) engage companies on environmental, social and governance (ESG) issues and generally support greater integration into investment processes of material ESG issues.
+The Authority's Responsible Investment Policies can be viewed on its website www.gsfa.govt.nz.
+It has developed programmes to monitor the risk of investments to New Zealand's reputation, exclude prejudicial investments where practicable, engage companies on environmental, social and governance (ESG) issues and generally support greater integration of material ESG issues into investment processes.